 Award winning takeaway style food.
 All the meat, including the award winning Dexter burgers is reared on their own organic farm.
 They also grow a lot of the salads and vegetables.
 There is a lovely outside seating area with toys and games for the kids.

 There is a lot happening in this thriving town, the centre of boating holidays on the Upper Shannon.
 There are new and old parts to the town with much history dating back to the late 1600's.
 In the centre of town is the Town Clock, which stands in memory of the first chairman of Leitrim County Council.
 The narrow streets of Carrick are full of shops selling gifts, groceries and general goods and the Market Yard is well worth a visit, with a Farmer’s Market on Thursdays from 10am to 2pm.
 Many of the grocery shops in town will deliver to your boat.
 Carrick has a Tourist Information Centre and many leisure facilities.
-For further details on things to do, see www.mycarrick.ie
+For further details, check out our blog post on the best things to do in Carrick-on-Shannon, or see www.mycarrick.ie

 Costello Memorial Chapel